 If you only have a couple of articles of clothing that necessitate a strapless bra, consider sewing bra cups into your clothes directly, rather than only using fashion tape.
 The bra definitely won’t move around using this method!
 You can also customize the piece if you need something backless or low-cut, too.

-Sewing to clothes is not for everyone, but it can be a great solution for smaller busted women.
+Sewing to clothes is not for everyone, but it can be an easy fix for smaller busted women.
 Just be sure to use a cheaper bra you don’t mind dedicating to one outfit!
 If you’re super crafty, you can even find tutorials for making whole dresses with a built-in bras.

 Taping and sewing may be easier for women with smaller chests since less support is needed, but might be a bit less effective for women who wear great push up bras for D, DD, and larger.
 Luckily, there are options for support and comfort so larger breasts can fully enjoy the cute styles of summer as well!

 Thick bands certainly provide more support, and they don’t have to stop at just 4 clasps!
 Look for bras that come down lower on your torso.
 You may even consider trying on a corset-style bra.
 Again, you want to ensure the bra fits snug while still providing enough space to move and breathe.

 Just like having a snug band helps keep a strapless bra in place, having snug clothes works similarly.
 Try to find tops and dresses that are a bit tighter up top to help keep everything in place.

 When going strapless, it also helps to choose lightweight clothing so your top doesn’t put too much pressure on your bra.
 A strapless bra is already working hard to support you; it isn’t fair to ask it to hold up your clothing, too!
 Look for garments that are fitted in the waist to get a little extra support.
 Again, empire waists are your friend!